TheGammelgalopper/TheGammelgalopper.github.io/_posts/2018-7-1-proxmox_remount_nfs_shares_when_storage_comes_back_online.md

 ---
 layout: post
-title: Proxmox: Remount NFS shares when storage server comes back up
+title: Proxmox - Remount NFS shares when storage server comes back up
 ---

 I don't exactly know the problem, but it either is Proxmox or NFS.
 Somehow Proxmox has problems when a NFS share goes offline and then comes back online again.
 You often still can't see it in the Web UI then.